andreihh/chronolens/README.md

 #### Configuration

-If using the various modules as dependencies, you must provide the service configuration files:
+If using the various modules as dependencies, you must provide the following service configuration files:
 - `META-INF/services/org.metanalysis.core.model.Parser`
 - `META-INF/services/org.metanalysis.core.version.VersionControlSystem`